Jesse Lingard: Personal life

-Business ventures

 In 2018, Lingard launched his own clothing brand, JLingz.
 The company was criticised by Manchester United former players Roy Keane and Gary Neville as being a distraction from football.
 It recorded losses of over £200,000 in its first year of trading.

+In September 2023, Lingard was banned from driving for 18 months and fined £57,000, a week's wages, having been found guilty of drunk driving.
+Lingard was stopped in Sale, Greater Manchester driving a Lamborghini Urus and was found to be more than twice over the drink driving limit for micrograms of alcohol in a breath sample given.